 Fire Ban

-All outdoor wood fires are banned on public lands, including backcountry and random camping.
+-All outdoor wood fires on public lands, including backcountry and random camping. -All outdoor wood/brush pile fires on private lands within Clearwater County. -The use of fireworks and exploding targets.